cfw-guide/dsi.cfw.guide/_pages/en_US/home.md

 - Redirect your NAND to the SD card
 - Use normally incompatible flashcards
-- Boot into different homebrew applications by holding different buttons when turning on your Nintendo DSi.
+- Boot into different homebrew applications by holding different buttons when turning on your Nintendo DSi
-- Launch any DSiWare (out-of-region and/or 3DS exclusives) from your SD card.
+- Launch any DSiWare (out-of-region and/or 3DS exclusives) from your SD card
-- Run Nintendo DS game backups natively on your DSi SD card without the need of a flashcard.
+- Run Nintendo DS game backups natively on your DSi SD card without the need of a flashcard
-- Watch your favorite movies using MPEG4Player.
+- Watch your favorite movies using MPEG4Player
-- Run old-time classics using various emulators.
+- Run old-time classics using various emulators
-- Use FreeNAND to transfer configurations, sys, titles and tickets to another Nintendo DSi from a SD NAND.
+- Use FreeNAND to transfer configurations, sys, titles and tickets to another Nintendo DSi from a SD NAND
-- Display an image (refered to as the boot splash) on system launch.
+- Display an image (refered to as the boot splash) on system launch

 ## What should I know before starting?

-- Installing Unlaunch modifies your NAND, and in extreme edge cases has the potential to **brick** the system.
+- Installing Unlaunch modifies your NAND, and in extreme edge cases has the potential to **brick** the system
   - While Unlaunch isn't a mandatory install, we will be going through the process of installing it.
-If you don't want to, stop after taking a NAND backup.
+If you don't want to, stop after taking a NAND backup
 - Make sure your console is charged when following this process.
-A sudden power loss could result in serious damage.
+A sudden power loss could result in serious damage
-- On Windows, it's recommended to [show file extensions](file-extensions-(windows)) if you are using the default File Explorer.
+- On Windows, it's recommended to [show file extensions](file-extensions-(windows)) if you are using the default File Explorer

 Continue to [Launching the Exploit](launching-the-exploit) {: .notice--info}